 It is not just on the 27th of Ramadan, but throughout the last 10 nights of Ramadan, Muslims are urged to spend their nights in prayer, taking strength and power from the darkness, asking for forgiveness, and cleansing themselves of past sins.

-The 27th of Ramadan is a special night for charity donations - always remember that every act of prayer, devotion and worship on this night is multiplied many times over, and your past sins are forgiven.
+The Night of Power is a special night for charity donations.
+Always remember that every act of prayer, devotion and worship on this night is multiplied many times over, and your past sins are forgiven.
 Our global donation platform will ensure you succeed in meeting your obligations and making this Ramadan a powerful one for you and your family.

 UK Registered Charity Since 1962